alxmrs/xarray-sql/README.md

 - Pramod Gupta and the Anthromet Team at Google Research for the problem formation and design inspiration.
 - Jake Wall and AI2/Ecoscope for compute resources and key use cases.
-- Charles Stern, Stephan Hoyer, and Qiusheng Wu for the early review and discussion of this project.
+- Charles Stern, Stephan Hoyer, Alexander Kmoch, Wei Ji, and Qiusheng Wu for the early review and discussion of this project.

 ## License